brandonkimball87/Data-Analytics-Projects-and-Coursework/README.md

 Hi, my name is Brandon Kimball.
 I am currently in the final semester of the Masters of Science in Analytics program at The University of Alabama Huntsville (May 2023 graduation).
 I have two undergraduate degrees (BS in Biology and BA in Psychology) from The University of Alabama in Tuscaloosa.

 The majority of my work is in R and Python, in addition to SQL.
 The major focus of my projects and coursework involves predictive analytics and machine learning.
-Specific methods include linear regression, KNN, KMeans, Decision Trees, Random Forest, and Naïve Bayes.
-Techniques include feature selection, model correction, imbalanced classification, and model assessment.
+Specific algorithms include regression, clustering, CART, Random Forest, Naïve Bayes and various ensemble methods.
 Each of the examples below contain a file and description which showcases a homework, project or exam assignment where a certain machine learning or data analytics technique was used.

 ## Table of Contents
 [**About**](#about)